 - Relevant social media posts by the other party.

-In a car crash investigation, it is important to act quickly to gather and preserve evidence.
+In a car crash investigation, acting quickly to gather and preserve evidence is important.
 You may need a court order to obtain some evidence, such as another driver’s phone records or the content of their vehicle’s data recorder.
 The vehicle data records could be particularly helpful because they can include information like the speed at the time of the collision, braking (or lack thereof), steering angle, distance traveled, time on the road, and other information, depending on the model of the vehicle.

 The insurance carrier conducts its own investigation to determine fault.
 It’s important that you hire an attorney who can also conduct an investigation to ensure the insurance carrier has all the facts.
 An attorney may also enlist the help of private investigators or, in some instances, hire an accident reconstruction specialist to piece together what happened.